South Korea reports first two deaths from MERS respiratory illness

 "As a parent, it is worrying ... the mood among mothers is that even if you’re a little sick, you try to avoid hospitals."

-Some tour agencies have started seeing overseas groups cancelling trips to South Korea, with about 2,500 cancellations by Monday, according to the Korea Tourism Organisation.
+Some tour agencies have started seeing overseas groups cancelling trips to South Korea, with about 2,500 cancellations by Monday, according to the Korea Tourism Organization.

 Shares in Hanatour Services Inc and Modetour Network Inc, South Korea's two biggest travel agencies, closed down 8.87 percent and 8.51 percent, respectively.